ValueInMotion/value-in-motion-agent/README.md

 | **Muri (Overburden)** | High volume of support tickets/complaints. | **Auto-Escalate:** Agent correlates ticket spikes with renewal dates and alerts the Director of CS. |
 ---

 # II.
 Strategy & Methodology (The "How")

-## 3. Customer Success Management Phases
+## 3. Customer Success Management Lifecycle
-- Purpose: Show the lifecycle (Onboarding -> Adoption -> Renewal).
-This provides the "Map" of where the agents live.
+The agent operates against a strict map of the customer journey.
+It does not "hallucinate" random actions; it executes the specific requirements of each phase defined in the state machine.

 ```mermaid
 flowchart LR